kobieaw/EncodeClub-Solidity-FinalProj-DataMarketplace/README.md

-# EncodeClub-Solidity-FinalProj-DataMarketplace <P>
+# EncodeClub-Solidity-FinalProj-DataMarketplace <BR>
-A Data marketplace for users to transact any type of data Using IPFS nodes and ECC
+A Data marketplace for users to transact any type of data<BR>
+Using IPFS nodes and ECC